Downtown Chili Cookoff

 These are the four categories that you gotta cook on site during the cooking period—that means only after we fire the cannon.

-- NO‐BEANS ABOUT IT: This is not an ICS category.
-No Beans About It means any kind of meat or combination of meats cooked with chili peppers, pre‐cooked or canned tomatoes, various spices, and other ingredients.
+- NO‐BEANS ABOUT IT: No Beans About It means any kind of meat or combination of meats cooked with chili peppers, pre‐cooked or canned tomatoes, various spices, and other ingredients.
 You might have guessed that you can’t use beans but you can’t use pasta either.
 Both are not only forbidden, they’re “expressly forbidden.”
 That means that we really mean it.

-- ANYTHING GOES: This is not an ICS category.
-As the name suggests, it’s totally up to you.
+- ANYTHING GOES: As the name suggests, it’s totally up to you.
 Entries in this category can have meat, chili peppers, precooked or canned tomatoes, various spices, any variety of beans, pasta, and other ingredient; even garnishes are okay.

 Entries in any of the following categories can be prepared in advance of the Chili Cookoff.

-“Salsa must be homemade by the contestant whose name and ICS # appear on the Contestant Application.
+- SALSA: “Salsa must be homemade by the contestant whose name is on the Contestant Application.
 It may be brought to the site that day or it may be prepared at the Cookoff.”

 You gotta have at least 2 cups of salsa for judging plus quite a bit more for public tasting.
 This category has been a great success, so plan accordingly.
 Please bring chips for public tasting.